Chapter 1:

 It all started a few years ago...

 Back then, everything was... fine.
-My dad ran a modest business—not flashy, but solid.
+My dad ran a modest business.
 We lived in a quiet neighborhood, took family trips now and then, and never really had to worry about money.
-I went to a decent school, had a group of friends I trusted, even had a girlfriend.
-We talked about the future like it was a promise.
-Life felt steady.
+I went to a decent school, had a group of friends, even a girlfriend.
+Life was... good.

 It started with the company.
-A couple of bad calls, a client pulling out—and just like that, the ground beneath us shifted.
-My dad tried to patch the cracks, but they kept widening.
+One client pulling out—and just like that, the ground beneath us shifted.
+My dad tried to patch the cracks, but those kept widening.
 Eventually, the business went under, and we lost the house.
-We moved somewhere smaller, quieter, like we were trying to disappear.
+We moved to a smaller place.

 At first, I thought we’d bounce back.
 My dad always made things work.
 But this time was different.
-My mom left soon after—no fight, no goodbye.
+My mom left soon after.
 Just a note on the kitchen counter and empty hangers in her closet.
 After that, my dad didn’t talk much.
 Not to me, not to anyone.
 He just... faded.

-I had to leave school.
-The tuition was too much, and no one was offering scholarships to kids whose families had just lost everything.
-So I started working wherever I could.
+Since we had financial problems, I had to leave school and started working wherever I could.
 Fast food.
 Delivery.
 Odd jobs.
 Anything to keep the lights on.

 Friends stopped calling.
 My girlfriend moved on.
 It wasn’t sudden—it was more like a slow drift, like watching something you care about float away while you stand still.